-Next you’ll have to decide if you want to run your ads only on computers, only on web-enabled mobile phones, or both.
+Next you’ll have to decide if you want to run your local ppc ads only on computers, only on web-enabled mobile phones, or both.
 Try setting up identical campaigns, one which will run on computers only, and the second on web-enabled phones.
 This allows you to monitor the performance of each separately, and lets you increase or decrease bids on the two different sets of devices.
 Maybe you will find that a mobile searcher is far more likely to convert, so you might wish to increase bids.
 Or you may find less competition since many advertisers advertise only on computers.

 To enable the campaign only on Computers, in Settings go to Networks and Devices and then select Computers.

 You can then choose to set up a second campaign with identical ads and keywords, enabling it for iPhones and other mobile devices with full Internet browsers.
-The fastest way to do this is by using a tool such as the AdWords Editor, which you can use to copy and paste the first campaign, and then change the settings.
+The fastest way to do this is by using a tool such as the Google Ads Editor, which you can use to copy and paste the first campaign, and then change the settings.